-Many people, especially those in their late teens or early twenties, will choose to have the wisdom teeth removal procedure.
-This is a common age for wisdom teeth removal because there are fewer complications.
-Typically by the age of twenty, wisdom teeth have erupted, but do not yet have the developed root structure to cause problematic removal.
-Wisdom teeth removal is a common practice, used to avoid associated dental problems.
+Wisdom teeth removal is very common for individuals in their late teens or early twenties.
+This is a common age for removal because there are fewer complications.
+Typically by the age of twenty, they have erupted, but do not yet have the developed root structure to cause problematic removal.
+Removal is a common practice, used to avoid associated dental problems.

 Wisdom teeth are the last set of molars located towards the rear of the mouth.
 Also called third molars, they are the final set of permanent teeth to arrive.
 This usually occurs sometime during the late teenage years.
 Their late eruption is commonly associated with a variety of dental issues.